-Cooking a turkey for Thanksgiving can be challenging, even when you do manage to thaw it in time.
+Cooking a turkey for holiday gatherings can be challenging, even when you do manage to thaw it in time.
 Should you brine it?
 Cook the stuffing in the bird?
 And what does "resting" mean?
 Here are 10 tips to help you cook a terrifically tempting turkey.

 01 of 10

 Once upon a time, deciding what kind of turkey to buy for Thanksgiving came down to whether to buy a large frozen turkey, a medium frozen turkey, or a small frozen turkey.

 These days you have many more options.
 For starters, no longer are you limited to buying a frozen turkey.
 Moreover, you can now choose from organic turkeys, free-range turkeys, heritage turkeys, even Kosher turkeys.

 But what do all these terms mean?
 Here's a guide to help you choose the right turkey for you.